kriswiner/KTD2061/README.md

 2021 Copyright Tlera Corporation All Rights Reserved.

-Hardware design and Arduino sketch may be used without restriction as long as properly attributed.
+Hardware design, readme content, and Arduino sketch may be used without restriction as long as properly attributed.